-Virginia Public Procurement Act; Request for Proposals for architectural or engineering services.
-Provides that in the case of the selection process for a Request for Proposals for architectural or engineering services, the public body shall not request or require offerors to list any exceptions to proposed contractual terms and conditions, unless such terms and conditions are required by statute, regulation, ordinance, or applicable capital outlay standards, until after the qualified offerors are ranked.
-02/18/16 House: Reported from General Laws with amendment (20-Y 0-N) Notes: City Position: oppose SB 218 Business license taxes; limitation on gross receipts for staffing firms.
+Public Procurement Act; Request for Proposal for architectural or engineering services.
+Provides that in the case of the selection process for a Request for Proposal for architectural or engineering services, the public body shall not request or require offerors to list any exceptions to proposed contractual terms and conditions, unless such terms and conditions are required by statute, regulation, ordinance, or applicable capital outlay standards, until after the qualified offerors are ranked.
+03/01/16 Governor: Approved by Governor-Chapter 175 (effective 7/1/16) Notes: City Position: oppose SB 218 Business license taxes; limitation on gross receipts for staffing firms.
 Patron: Marsden Summary as introduced:

 Limitation on gross receipts for staffing firms; business license taxes.
 Provides that gross receipts for a staffing firm shall not include employee benefits for an independent contractor by including both employees who receive a Form W-2 and independent contractors who receive a Form 1099 in the definition of "contract employee."
 01/26/16 Senate: Passed by indefinitely in Finance (11-Y 1-N) Notes: City Position: oppose SB 221 Discrimination between employees on the basis of sex; payment of wages.
 Patrons: McEachin, Dance, Deeds, Ebbin, Favola, Howell, Locke, Saslaw, Surovell and Wexton; Delegates: Bagby, Bell, John J., Boysko, Carr, Heretick, Hope, Kory, Krizek, Levine, Lindsey, McClellan, McQuinn, Murphy, Plum, Rasoul, Simon, Spruill and Tyler Summary as introduced: Equal pay irrespective of sex.
 Amends existing law requiring equal pay for equal work irrespective of sex to (i) increase the penalty for a violation from double unpaid wages to triple unpaid wages plus reasonable attorney fees; (ii) prohibit employers from punishing employees for sharing salary information with their coworkers; and (iii) prohibit unequal provision of benefits and privileges.
-The measure also deletes the exemption for employers covered by the federal Fair Labor Standards Act from the Commonwealth's prohibition on discrimination in the payment of wages on the basis of sex.
 02/01/16 Senate: Failed to report (defeated) in Commerce and Labor (4-Y 11-N) Notes: City Position: support SB 233 Recognition of EMS Personnel Licensure Interstate Compact.
 Patrons: Reeves, DeSteph, Dunnavant and Marsden; Delegates: Cole and Orrock Summary as introduced: Recognition of EMS Personnel Licensure Interstate Compact.
 Creates the Recognition of Emergency Medical Services Personnel Licensure Interstate Compact to (i) protect the public through verification of competency and ensure accountability for patient-care-related activities of licensed emergency medical services (EMS) personnel, (ii) facilitate the day-to-day movement of EMS personnel across state boundaries in the performance of their EMS duties as assigned by an appropriate authority, and (iii) authorize state EMS offices to afford immediate legal recognition to EMS personnel licensed in a member state.
-02/18/16 House: Reported from Health, Welfare and Institutions (21-Y 0-N) Notes: City Position: support SB 236 Government Data Collection & Dissemination Practices Act; license plate readers.
+The bill authorizes the State Emergency Medical Services Advisory Board to review decisions of the Interstate Commission for EMS Personnel Practice and, upon approval by the Interstate Commission of any action that will have the result of increasing the cost to the Commonwealth of membership in the compact.
+This bill is identical to HB 222.
+03/01/16 Governor: Approved by Governor-Chapter 107 (effective 7/1/16) Notes: City Position: support SB 236 Government Data Collection & Dissemination Practices Act; collection & use of personal information.
 Patron: Petersen Summary as introduced: